rpalcab/BLDB_download/README.md

 # BLDB_download

-Python script to programmatically download all protein sequences at [BLDB](http://www.bldb.eu/).
+Python script to programmatically download all protein sequences and tables at [BLDB](http://www.bldb.eu/).

 ## Usage
 ```